Whatever you love, you can probably find it in Vancouver, Canada.

 - Vancouver has great language learning resources.
 As you’ll see in the list below, Vancouver has some amazing, top-notch language schools that’ll ensure your business English learning experience is entertaining, useful and enriching.

 Whether you’re already in Vancouver or just planning your trip, FluentU is the most convenient and effective tool to prepare for your language course.
-FluentU provides authentic English videos that’ve been transformed into personalized language lessons.
+FluentU provides authentic English videos that have been transformed into personalized language lessons.

 You’ll hear Canadian accents among many other types of English in real situations.
 Every video comes with interactive captions so you never have to worry about getting lost—just click any unfamiliar word and you’ll get a definition, pronunciation and memorable picture.
 There are also flashcards and fun quizzes to help you remember it all.